Higher-Derivative Quantum Gravity with Purely Virtual Particles: Renormalizability and Unitarity

 Despite these results in favor of Stelle gravity, addressing the problem of ghosts has never been the priority of any of the major research lines.
 On top of this, several potential approaches were already present in the literature (and actually inspired ours), although not all of them were thought for gravity.
-For example, the Lee-Wick models~\cite{Lee:1969fy,Lee:1970iw} has been used in the context of quantum gravity only in the recent years~\cite{Modesto:2015ozb,Modesto:2016ofr}, or the so-called shadow states~\cite{Nelson:1972vbp, Sudarshan:1972mwu,Nelson:1972zq}, introduced in 1972, which also share some properties with fakeons, were soon ignored.
+For example, the Lee-Wick models~\cite{Lee:1969fy,Lee:1970iw} have been used in the context of quantum gravity only in the recent years~\cite{Modesto:2015ozb,Modesto:2016ofr}, or the so-called shadow states~\cite{Nelson:1972vbp, Sudarshan:1972mwu,Nelson:1972zq}, introduced in 1972, which also share some properties with fakeons, were soon ignored.
 Finally, another approach to the ghost problem is to formulate quantum gravity as a particular type of nonlocal quantum field theory~\cite{Kuzmin:1989sp}.
 There is a decent amount of literature in this topic, but only in the last 10-15 years and only by small groups (see~\cite{Modesto:2017sdr} and references therein).
+Finally, we mention a more recent approach, introduced in~\cite{Donoghue:2019fcb}, which uses the fact that the ghost in Stelle theory is unstable to prove unitarity in situations where it has already decayed, using a generalization of Veltman’s argument of~\cite{Veltman:1963th}.
+The result is an effective theory, unitary at energy scales where the width of the ghost can be considered large.
+However, this is far from truly removing the ghost from the spectrum, since it is always possible to find energy ranges where it is long lived and cannot be ignored.

 In a nutshell, many interesting ideas to tackle the problem of ghosts were already on the table since a few decades, but each of them has been either abandoned, ignored or poorly studied.

 To a relatively young physicist, like the author of this review, the feeling that the historical situation just described gives is that someone did not do their job for fifty years.